Install the container of OpenResty Edge Node

 docker stop openresty-edge-node docker rm openresty-edge-node

-Now, the installation of the OpenResty Edge Node container is complete.
+The installation of OpenResty Edge Node is now complete.

 For the trial version, admin is deployed on our machines, while for the future purchase of the full version, we will provide the installation package for self-deployment.